Tributes continued to pour in on Friday for veteran anti-apartheid campaigner Helen Suzman, who died on Thursday morning.

 The South African Jewish Board of Deputies joined fellow South Africans in mourning the loss of Suzman.

 The board said Suzman had made it clear in an interview that she had never spoken officially as a Jew and had not spoken officially for black people either.
+She stated that she spoke on issues, “and it was this principled stand that characterised Helen Suzman’s political career, in which she used her position in Parliament to oppose apartheid laws and expose the injustices they caused,” the board said.

 The Democratic Alliance Students’ Organisation (Daso) said Suzman embodied the principle of an injustice to one sector of society being an injustice to all.